 Which providers and hospitals are impacted by these rules?

 The CMS rule applies to Medicare- and Medicaid-participating short-term acute care hospitals, long-term care hospitals, rehabilitation hospitals, psychiatric hospitals, children’s hospitals, cancer hospitals, and critical access hospitals (CAHs).

 The ONC rule applies more generally to healthcare providers that are participating in CMS funded health IT programs, such as Promoting Interoperability, as well as to a broader definition of providers listed in the Public Health Service Act.

 The CMS rule CMS-9115-F requires covered hospitals and providers to enhance their use of interoperability beyond what they are already doing under the CMS Promoting Interoperability Program.
-For hospitals, CMS has proposed a number of new requirements that will continue to advance an interoperable health IT system.
+For hospitals, CMS has finalized a number of new requirements that will continue to advance an interoperable health IT system.

 - CMS finalized two means of discouraging health care providers and hospitals from engaging in the practice of information blocking.
 One requires the public naming of clinicians, through an indicator on the Physician Compare or CMS public website, who fail to attest as part of the CMS Promoting Interoperability Program.
 The other involves penalties.
-More information on the Information Blocking provisions are contained in the ONC proposed rule.
+More information on the Information Blocking provisions are contained in the ONC final rule.